iqzy21/DevOps-Learning-AWS/README.md

 NAT Instance → More flexible & cheaper for small setups, but requires manual management and gives you extra options (like doubling as a bastion host).
 <img width="764" height="338" alt="image" src="https://github.com/user-attachments/assets/da1c6e6d-6adb-4aee-afa8-8c9a9e51d19e" />
+🔹 NACLs (Network Access Control Lists)
+1. Basics

+Work at the subnet level (1 NACL per subnet).

+Act like a big filter that allows or denies traffic.

+Every subnet gets a default NACL, but you can create custom ones.

+2. Key Characteristics

+Stateless → return traffic isn’t automatically allowed (must add both inbound + outbound rules).

+Rules are numbered (1–32766) →

+Lower numbers = higher precedence.

+First match wins (no further rules are checked).

+Catchall rule (*) at the end → denies everything not explicitly allowed.

+3. Example

+Rule #100: ALLOW 10.0.0.10/32

+Rule #200: DENY 10.0.0.10/32
+👉 Rule #100 takes precedence (lower number wins).

+4. Best Practices

+Use rule numbers in increments of 100 (100, 200, 300, …) → easy to insert new rules later.

+Use NACLs for broad subnet-level blocking (e.g., block malicious IPs).

+5. Why Use NACLs?

+Extra layer of security on top of Security Groups.

+Good for subnet-wide rules (affects all resources in that subnet).

+Useful for blocking specific IPs/ranges before they reach your instances.

+✅ In summary:
+NACLs = stateless subnet firewalls.
+They control traffic in/out of a subnet with numbered rules (first match wins).
+Great for broad blocking and defense in depth.